 - b.
 The Color Chooser in the lower half of the editor window allows you to select any possible color.
 Use the slider bar to choose a green hue.
-Once you have chosen a hue, left click in the color display to choose a specific color, which should also update the color of the breakpoint. - c.
+Once you have chosen a hue, Left Click in the color display to choose a specific color, which should also update the color of the breakpoint. - c.
 Click on the 180 breakpoint to make it active and use the same method to select a dark blue color. - d.
-Interpolate the colors from 180 to 273 by right-clicking on the 180 breakpoint and selecting Edit Colors -> Interpolate->Right.
+Interpolate the colors from 180 to 273 by Right Clicking on the 180 breakpoint and selecting Edit Colors -> Interpolate -> Right.
 The enhancement on the images will automatically update. - e.
-Click on the 290 breakpoint, select a yellow color, and interpolate left to interpolate between 273 and 290. - f.
+Left Click on the 290 breakpoint, select a yellow color, and interpolate left to interpolate between 273 and 290. - f.
 Save the color table as IR Temps in the Satellite category. - i.
 At the top right of the editor, select Satellite from the Category pull down list. - ii.
-Select File->Save As..., enter in IR Temps and click OK.
-This color table will now show up in the list of color tables as Satellite->IR Temps.
-Close the Color Table Editor. - 5.
+Select File -> Save As..., enter in IR Temps and click OK.
+This color table will now show up in the list of color tables as Satellite -> IR Temps.
+Close the Color Table Editor. - 4.
 Add a color bar to the top of the image. - a.
-In the Legend, right-click on the FY2E IR satellite data and select Edit -> Properties... - b.
+In the Legend, Right Click on the FY2E IR satellite data and select Edit -> Properties.... - b.
 In the Properties window chose the Color Scale tab.
-Click the Visible: checkbox.
-Change the Font: size to 18. - 6.
+Click the Visible checkbox.
+Click the Visible and Show Unit checkboxes for Labels.
+Change the Font size to 18.
+Click OK. - 5.
 In the Main Display select View -> Capture -> Movie to bring up the Movie Capture window. - a.
-Make sure that the main display window is not obscured by any other window, including the Data Explorer and the Movie Capture window. - b.
+Make sure that the Main Display window is not obscured by any other window, including the Data Explorer and the Movie Capture window. - b.
 Click the Time Animation button.
 Each time in the loop will be automatically captured. - c.
 When the capture is complete, a Save window will pop up.
-Select "Animated GIF" from the Files of Type pull down menu, enter in a file name, and click Save. - 7.
-Click Close to close the Movie Capture window. - 8.
+Select Animated GIF from the Files of Type pull down menu, enter in a file name, and click Save. - 6.
+Click Close to close the Movie Capture window. - 7.
 View the movie file in a browser window or movie application.